► Second-gen Renault Captur review

 These petrol options mirror the Peugeot 2008 exactly in terms of power – no accident, we suspect.
 The Pug’s units are more pleasant to drive, though, being based on the same brilliant 1.2-litre PureTech three-cylinder.
 It also gets a six-speed manual right from the base variant, and the automatic is a far superior eight-speed torque converter.

 On the diesel side you get a 1.5-litre in a choice of 94bhp or 113bhp forms, the latter of which comes with a choice of manual or auto.
 Of course, economy will be key here.

-The Captur’s range expands in 2020 with a plug-in hybrid option using a new 1.6-litre petrol in combination with an electric motor.
+The Captur’s range has expanded to include a plug-in hybrid option using a new 1.6-litre petrol in combination with an electric motor.
 Key figures here are a total output of 160hp, and a 28-mile battery-only range.
 It’s essentially a larger-batteried version of the non-plug-in Clio E-Tech.